Extracting Error Thresholds through the Framework of Approximate Quantum Error Correction Condition: Stabilizer codes

-Notice that the r.h.s. of Eq. \eqref{eq:partition1} are the replica partition functions \cite{nishimoriStatisticalPhysicsSpin2001} of the quenched disordered SM model $Z(\eta)$ (inserted with domain wall configurations $l$ in the second line).
-It suggests that the SM mapping can be derived from the intrinsic properties of the code and noise, following the spirit of Fan and others' example \cite{ashvin}.
-We also remark that our result is not a simple generalization, since their original intrinsic SM model cannot be generally applied to qudit systems due to potentially complex Boltzmann weights.
-For stabilizer codes and Weyl noises, the validity of SM mapping crucially relies on the Gottesman-Knill theorem \cite{nielsenQuantumComputationQuantum2010,gross}.
-The code states and noises both acquire phase space descriptions, thus the error threshold problem can be mapped to probability distributions (Boltzmann weights) on the classical phase space.
+The replica partition function is defined as $Z^{(R-1)}= \sum_{\eta} \Pr(\eta)Z(\eta)^{R-1}$.
+It suggests that the SM mapping can be derived from the intrinsic properties of the code and noise, following the spirit of Fan et al.'s example \cite{ashvin}.
+Note that we considered a different SM mapping to avoid the potentially complex Boltzmann weights in their original SM models when applied to $d\geq 3$ qudit systems.
+For stabilizer codes and Weyl noises, the SM mapping should always valid which is guaranteed by the Gottesman-Knill theorem \cite{nielsenQuantumComputationQuantum2010,gross}, since they belong to Clifford algebra and are intrinsically classical.
+From an algebraic point of view, the relevant degree of freedom can be mapped to classical ones in the phase space.
 Therefore, $\tr(\Lambda^R)$ (or $Z(\eta)$) is a more suitable choice for the partition function to circumvent complex weights.
+Additionally, it enables us to directly take the replica limit $R\rightarrow 1$ on the SM model side, which was not achieved in Ref. \cite{ashvin}.

-Considering Eq.\eqref{eq:main}, the first equality introduces the conditional entropy $H(L|S)$, which measures the uncertainty in MLD when deducing the logical class $l$ from the syndrome $s$.
-This suggests a link between the intrinsic and MLD thresholds.
-Given that the MLD threshold is typically evaluated by the asymptotic behavior of the success probability $\Pr(l=0) = 1$ \cite{ref:flammia,kovalevNumericalAnalyticalBounds2018}, we can establish a corresponding relation.

-\begin{theorem} For a family of qudit stabilizer codes in prime $d$ and stochastic Weyl noise channels, in the large size limit $n\rightarrow \infty$, \begin{enumerate}[(1)] \item below the intrinsic error threshold, i.e. $\lim_{n\rightarrow \infty} S(\Lambda+B||\Lambda) = 0$, the success probability of MLD converges to $1$,
+Eq.\eqref{eq:main} suggests a link between the intrinsic and MLD thresholds.
+Given that the MLD threshold is typically evaluated by the asymptotic behavior of the success probability $\Pr(l=0) = 1$ \cite{ref:flammia,kovalevNumericalAnalyticalBounds2018}, we can establish a corresponding relation. \begin{theorem} For a family of qudit stabilizer codes in prime $d$ and stochastic Weyl noise channels, in the large size limit $n\rightarrow \infty$, \begin{enumerate}[(1)] \item below the intrinsic error threshold, i.e. $\lim_{n\rightarrow \infty} S(\Lambda+B||\Lambda) = 0$, the success probability of MLD converges to $1$,

 \item if the logical qudit number is finite $k=\mathcal{O}(1)$, then $\lim_{n\rightarrow \infty}\Pr(l=0) = 1$ implies the QEC system is below the intrinsic error threshold $\lim_{n\rightarrow \infty} S(\Lambda+B||\Lambda) = 0$. \item if $k$ diverges with $n$, $k=\omega(1)$, then $\lim_{n\rightarrow \infty}\Pr(l=0) = 1$ implies the density of AQEC relative entropy $s(\Lambda+B||\Lambda) \equiv S(\Lambda+B||\Lambda)/k$ converges to $0$. \end{enumerate} \end{theorem}